-Experiment 1 confirmed informal impressions that missing NP sentences elicit an illusion of grammaticality.
+Experiment 1 confirmed informal impressions of a missing NP illusion.
 The plausible missing NP condition received numerically higher ratings than its grammatical counterparts.
-Even though the difference was not significant, calling it a
+Even though the difference was not significant, calling it a grammatically illusion is still justified.
+Unlike other kinds of ungrammatical sentences, these missing NP sentences are clearly rated as no worse than their grammatical counterparts.
+The illusion is analogous to the missing VP illusion, despite differences in word order and thematic relations.

-This result has a parallel with Gibson & Thomas 1999, which also did not find a significant contrast between missing VP sentences and their grammatical counterparts in English.
-It is possible, as Gibson & Thomas suggest, that the offline nature of the task let participants reread sentences and detect more easily the ungrammatical status of a missing VP sentence.
-For transparency, we also note that whether the numerical difference is significant depends on the random effects structure of the statistical model.
+This result has a parallel with Gibson & Thomas 1999, which also reported no significant contrast between missing VP sentences and their grammatical counterparts in English.
+It is possible, as Gibson & Thomas suggest, that the offline nature of the task let participants reread sentences and more easily notice that missing NP sentences are ungrammatical.
+For transparency, we also note that whether the numerical difference is significant depends on the statistical model.

 When we fitted the data with a model with only random intercepts, the difference turned out to be significant, like the other four implausible conditions (all p < 0.01).